jtprince/ruby_gtk3_tutorial/basics.md

 end
 ```

-Here, we send the string along to the original initialize method if
+So, we send the string along to the original initialize method if that's what
-that's what the user passed in, or we send whatever was passed in to the
+the user passed in, or we send whatever was passed in to the superclass
-superclass (Gtk::Misc) which accepts a hash to initialize values.
+(Gtk::Misc), allowing us to pass in a hash  to initialize values.
 Now, we can
-create a label with different attributes in a single call.
+create a label complete with tweaks in a single call.

 ```ruby
 label = Gtk::Label.new(label: "Hello World", angle: 25, justify: :right)